-- 4. Enter your username or email. - 5.
+- 1. Select a CDN partner from the Destination menu. - 2.
+Select an encoder. - 3.
+Enter your username. - 4.
 Click Authenticate to enter your password and generate the RTMP URL.
 You only need to do this one time because Wirecast stores the channel information for future streams.
 The default RTMP port is 1935.
 You may need to configure your firewall to enable connections on this port.